Viewing: Marlon

 Making my own wrap was as simple as buying five meters of cotton jersey for €3 per meter.
 I didn’t even need to hem or serge it because this type of fabric doesn’t unravel.
 A slightly stretchy fabric like cotton jersey is suitable for wrapping newborns up to about 15 lbs; after that, more supportive fabrics like linen or cotton are recommended.

-After a few false starts and many Youtube videos (this tutorial was the one that finally did it for me), I finally succeeded in putting Tala in a wrap.
+After a few false starts and many Youtube videos, I finally succeeded in putting Tala in a wrap.
 From then on, life with our newborn just got easier.

 DIY stretchy sling for newborn